Trevor16gordon/notes/_sources/intro.md

 # Intro

 Welcome!
-My name is Trevor Gordon and I am currently in my first semester of my MS in Electrical Engineering at Columbia University with a focus in machine learning and reinforcement learning.
+My name is Trevor Gordon and I have just completed my MS in Electrical Engineering at Columbia University with a focus in machine learning and reinforcement learning (Dec 2022).

 Please see my LinkedIn for information on my experience: https://www.linkedin.com/in/tgordon-ubc/